someengineering/fixinventory/docs/source/manual/automate.rst

 - ``collect`` All configured cloud providers are triggered to collect the available cloud resources.
   The collected resources are given to the core and update the internal database.
   After this step is done, all cloud resources should be available to cloudkeeper.
-- ``cleanup_plan`` This step is an entry point to customize the selection of resources, that should be cleaned up.
+- ``cleanup_plan`` This step allows selection of resources that should be cleaned up.
-  Cloudkeeper out of the box will select expired resources if ckworker is started with the relevant command line flag (``--cleanup-expired``).
+Out of the box, Cloudkeeper will select expired resources if `ckworker` is started with the relevant command- line flag (``--cleanup-expired``).
 Users can hook into this step to select resources, that they think should be cleaned up.
   After this step is done, all resources that should be cleaned up are marked internally in ckcore.